morgango/db_magic/README.md

     %db --list sources

+I have seen it where you need to restart the kernel after installing the extension and/or pyODBC.

 ## Requirements

 DBMagic requires the [pyODBC](https://code.google.com/p/pyodbc/) package for access to ODBC databases.
 You should be able to install it from the command line with:

     pip install pyodbc

-If you are running on the Windows platform, you will need to install the [pyODBC binary](https://code.google.com/p/pyodbc/downloads/list) appropriate to the O/S that you are running.
+If you are running on the Windows platform, you may need to install the [pyODBC binary](https://code.google.com/p/pyodbc/downloads/list) appropriate to the O/S that you are running.

 ## Documentation